AS 91434 Annotated exemplars

 Commentary

-For Excellence, the student needs to comprehensively research an historical event or place of significance to New Zealanders, using primary and secondary sources.
+For Achieved, the standard requires students to research an historical event or place of significance to New Zealanders, using primary and secondary sources.

 Commentary

-For Merit, the student needs to research, in depth, an historical event or place of significance to New Zealanders, using primary and secondary sources.
+For Merit, the standard requires students to research, in depth, an historical event or place of significance to New Zealanders, using primary and secondary sources.

-This involves making annotations that include assessment of the reliability of selected evidence.
+In addition to the Achieved requirements, this involves making analytical and critical annotations that include assessment of the reliability of selected evidence.

 Commentary